chanchan098/Docs/eng.md

 The past real conditional describes what you used to do in particular real-life situations.
 It suggests that your habits have changed and you do not usually do these things today.

 [If / When ... simple past ..., ... simple past ...]
 [... simple past... if / when ... simple past ...]

 Verb of if part and main part are <u>simple past</u>.

+Examples:
+- If I went to a friend's house for dinner, I usually took a bottle of wine or some flowers.
+I don't do that anymore.
+- When I had a day off from work, I often went to the beach.
+Now, I never get time off.
+- If the weather was nice, she often walked to work.
+Now, she usually drives.
+- Jerry always helped me with my homework when he had time.
+But he doesn't do that anymore.
+  A: What did you usually do when it rained?
+  B: I usually stayed at home.

+#### IMPORTANT Used to

+The form "used to" expresses the idea that something was an old habit that stopped in the past.

+#### IMPORTANT If / When

+Both "if" and "when" are used in the past real conditional.
+Using "if" suggests that something happened *less frequently*.
+Using "when" suggests that something happened *regularly*.

 ### Past Unreal Conditional

 is used to talk about imaginary situations in the past.
 You can describe what you would have done differently or how something could have happened differently if circumstances had been different.

 [If ... past perfect ..., ... would have + past participle ... ]
 [... would have + past participle ... if ... past perfect ...]

 Verb of if part is <u>past perfetct</u>, verb of main part is <u>would have + past participle</u>.

+Examples:
+- If I *had owned* a car, I *would have driven* to work.
+But I didn't own one, so I took the bus.
+- She *would have traveled* around the world if she *had had* more money.
+But she didn't have much money, so she never traveled.
+- I *would have read* more as a child if I *hadn't watched* so much TV.
+Unfortunately, I did watch a lot of TV, so I never read for entertainment.
+- Mary *would have gotten* the job and moved to Japan if she *had studied* Japanese in school instead of French.
+- If Jack *had worked* harder, he *would have earned* more money.
+Unfortunately, he was lazy and he didn't earn much.
+  A: What *would you have done* if you had won the lottery last week?
+  B: I would have bought a house.
+  A: What city would you have chosen if you had decided to move to the United States?
+  B: I would have chosen Seattle.

 ## Present Conditionals